Verification¶

 Pyrope supports a syntax close to Verilog for assertions.
 The language is designed to have 3 levels of assertion checking: compilation time, simulation runtime, and formal verification time.

-There are 5 main verification statements:
+There are 2 main assertion statements:

 -